ericwbailey/ericwbailey.website/source/published/css-tricks-could-be-a-co-op.md

 The team was also a joy to work with, notably [Geoff Graham](https://geoffgraham.me/).
 He’s a mensch, and one of the nicest people you can interact with in the frontend web space.

+CSS-Tricks as a website has also effectively died twice now.
 If you have not been following the news about the site, [Kevin Powell](https://www.kevinpowell.co/) has a good video about the whole situation:

 <p class="hide-visually">
   <a href="#9_upvxCAUzM">